 How do Digital Certificates Work - An Overview

 In our previous post, we discussed what a digital certificate is.
 But how do digital certificates work?
-Today, we're going to give you an overview of the basic process involving the creation, signing, deployment, and use of digital certificates.
+Today, we will give you an overview of the basic process involving creating, signing, deploying, and using digital certificates.

 Server Certificates

-There are different types of digital certificates but we'll be focusing on the server certificates used in secure web servers since they're the most common.
-You come across these kinds of certificates on the Web everyday, particularly when you connect to sites that support HTTPS.
+There are different types of digital certificates, but we'll focus on the server certificates used in secure web servers since they're the most common.
+You come across these kinds of certificates on the Web daily, particularly when connecting to sites that support HTTPS.
 A CA-signed server certificate is the kind of certificate you would need to deploy if you don't want Web browsers to display a warning when users attempt to connect to your secure file transfer server.

 CA Certificates - the certificates in your browser

-CA certificates of widely accepted certificate authorities are already pre-installed on popular Web browsers, so we don't worry about installing them anymore.
+CA certificates of widely accepted certificate authorities are already pre-installed on popular Web browsers, so we no longer worry about installing them.
 This explains how CA certificates can verify the digital signature on server certificates (more about this process later).
 The private keys that are used for signing the server certificates already have their corresponding public key pairs on our users' Web browsers.

 Generating CSRs and having your cert signed by a CA